Cyborg (film): Box office

+The film debuted at number four at the American box office and went on to gross $10,166,459.

 Critical response

 Cyborg received a generally negative reception from critics despite the box office success.
 Review aggregator Rotten Tomatoes reports a 22% positive score based on 18 reviews and an average rating of 3.5/10.
 On Metacritic the film has a weighted average score of 24 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.
-The film debuted at number four at the American box office and went on to gross $10,166,459.

-Legacy

 Sequels

 Cyborg 2, starring Elias Koteas and Angelina Jolie, was released in 1993.
 Cyborg 3: The Recycler, a direct-to-video release, followed in 1995.
 Both films bear little to no relation to the first film and were heavily panned by critics, even more than the original.